Attendance, Grading, and Examination

 Class Attendance Policy

-This policy applies only to University approved class absences (listed below).
-For final examination absences see the Policy on Final Examinations.
+This policy applies only to University Approved Absences, which are listed below.
+For absences related to final examinations, see the Policy on Final Examinations.

-The University's policy regarding University approved absences as well as the instructor's course-level policies are communicated to students via the instructor's course syllabus on the first day of class.
+The University’s policy regarding University Approved Absences and the instructor’s course-level policies, including those for attendance, are communicated to students via the instructor’s course syllabus on the first day of class.

-Students are encouraged to communicate with their instructors early about potential absences and are reminded that they are bound by the Honor Code when making a request for a University approved absence.
+Students are encouraged to communicate early and often with their instructors about potential absences, and are reminded that they are bound by the Honor Code to always be honest in making a request for a University Approved Absence.

 Notification of University Approved Absences

-2. Accommodations for disability/religious observance/pregnancy, as required by law:
+2. Accommodations for disability/religious observances/pregnancy/short-term military service, as required by law:

-3. Pregnancy and Related Medical Conditions: Students who wish to request University approved absences for pregnancy and related medical conditions should review the University's Policy on Pregnant and Parenting Students and should contact the Equal Opportunity and Compliance Office for approval.
-After an absence is approved under that policy, the University Approved Absence Office will communicate the University Approved Absence to the course instructor(s) prior to the date(s) of the schedule absence(s).
+c.
+Pregnancy and Related Medical Conditions: Students who wish to request University Approved Absences for pregnancy and related medical conditions should review the University’s Accommodations Policy and should contact the Equal Opportunity and Compliance Office prior to the requested dates for review and approval.

-3. Significant health condition and/or personal/family emergencies as approved by the Office of the Dean of Students, Gender Violence Service Coordinators, and/or the Equal Opportunity and Compliance Office.
-Once the Office of the Dean of Students, Gender Violence Service Coordinators, and/or the EOC has approved the information, they will then request that the University Approved Absence Office issue a University approved absence notification to the student's instructor(s).
-The University Approved Absence Office will inform the course instructor in advance if the reason for the University approved absence is planned, or as soon as possible if the reason for the absence was not foreseen.
+3. Significant health conditions and/or personal/family emergencies as approved by the Dean of Students office, Gender Violence Service Coordinators and/or the Equal Opportunity and Compliance Office.
+Significant health conditions are generally defined to be ones in which the student will be required to miss five or more consecutive days of class.
+Once the documentation has been approved, the approving office will request that the University Approved Absence Office issue a University Approved Absence notification to the student’s instructor(s).
+The University Approved Absence Office will inform the course instructor in advance if the reason for the University Approved Absence is planned or as soon as possible if the reason for the absence was not foreseen.

 Final Examinations